‘Bold And The Beautiful’ Spoilers For Tuesday: Liam Begins To Unravel

 Liam’s Conscience Bothers Him

 Liam and Steffy Forrester (Jacqueline MacInnes Wood) slept together after he thought that he had seen Hope and Thomas Forrester (Matthew Atkinson) kissing.
 At the time, he and his ex-wife had been drinking.
-One thing led to another, and they landed up in bed.
-Afterward, they learned that Thomas had been kissing the Hope mannequin.
+One thing led to another, and they landed in bed.
+Afterward, they learned that Thomas had actually been kissing the Hope mannequin.

 Liam wanted to come clean immediately.
 He needed to deal with the consequences of his actions because he didn’t want any secrets between him and his wife.

 However, Steffy doesn’t want the truth to come out.
-She finally had a stable relationship with Dr. John “Finn” Finnegan whom she didn’t want to lose.
-Reluctantly, Liam agreed not to tell anyone that they had made love.
+She finally has a stable relationship, with Dr. John “Finn” Finnegan, whom she doesn’t want to lose.
+Reluctantly, Liam agreed to not tell anyone that they had made love.

 Liam has always been a straight arrow.
 As seen in the below image, he vowed that he would be the best husband to Hope from now on, but his conscience is still plaguing him.
-Hope trusts him and he knows that he should come clean.
+Hope trusts him and he knows that he should confess.

 Feeling guilty, Liam vows to be the husband that Hope deserves today on #BoldandBeautiful. pic.twitter.com/iSn6YCiRHY